 In Philadelphia schools, administrators have found that a simple postcard can go a long way to decreasing student absences.

 Philadelphia schools participated in a federal Department of Education study in the 2014-15 school year that sent families postcards telling them how often their children missed school.
 Students who received a postcard missed, on average, one fewer day of school than students in a control group.
 Reitano said the experiment generated 20,000 days of additional attendance in the district that year.
-Taking into account the cost of the mailings, each day of attendance cost the district 6.96 cents.
+Taking into account the cost of the mailings, each day of additional attendance cost the district just 6.96 cents.

 One additional day of school may not seem like a lot, Reitano said, but it could make all the difference for a student teetering on the edge of chronic absence.